-(a) A member entitled to attend and vote at the annual general meeting is entitled to appoint a proxy or proxies (or being a corporate member, a corporate representative) to attend and vote in his stead.
-A proxy may but need not be a member of the Company and the provision of Section 334(1) of the Companies Act, 2016shall not apply to the Company. - [b] Subject to [e] below, where a member appoint two [2] or more proxies, the appointments shall be invalid unless he specifies the proportion of his shareholding to be represented by each proxy. - (c) The instrument appointing a proxy in the case of an individual shall be signed by the appointer or his attorney or in the case of a corporation executed under its common seal signed on behalf of the corporation by its attorney or by an officer duly authorised. - (d) Duly completed form of proxy should be deposited with the Company's Registered Office at Lot 6, Jalan Sungai Kayu Ara 32/39, Seksyen 32, 40460 Shah Alam, Selangor Darul Ehsan not less than forty-eight (48) hours before the time appointed for the holding of the Meeting or adjourned Meeting for in the case of a poll before the time appointed for the taking of the poll). - let the approximation the taking of the positions of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ["omnibus account"] as defined under the Securities Industry [Central Depositories] Act, 1991, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - [f] Only a depositor whose name appears on the Record of Depositors as at 11 May 2018 shall be entitled to attend the said meeting and to appoint a proxy or proxies to attend, speak and/or vote on his/her hebalf - [g] Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to vote by way of poll.
+- (a) A member entitled to attend and vote at the annual general meeting is entitled to appoint a proxy or proxies for being a corporate member, a corporate representative) to attend and vote in his stead.
+A proxy may but need not be a member of the Company and the provision of Section 334(1) of the Companies Act, 2016 shall not apply to the Company. - [b] Subject to [e] below, where a member appoint two [2] or more proxies, the appointments shall be invalid unless he specifies the proportion of his shareholding to be represented by each proxy. - [c] The instrument appointing a proxy in the case of an individual shall be signed by the appointer or his attorney or in the case of a corporation executed under its common seal signed on behalf of the corporation by its attorney or by an officer duly authorised. - (d) Duly completed form of proxy should be deposited with the Company's Registered Office at Lot 6, Jalan Sungai Kayu Ara 32/39, Seksyen 32, 40460 Shah Alam, Selangor Darul Ehsan not less than forty-eight [48] hours before the time appointed for the holding of the Meeting or adjourned Meeting (or in the case of a poll before the time appointed for the taking of the poll). - (e) Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ["omnibus account"] as defined under the Securities Industry (Central Depositories) Act, 1991, there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (f) Only a depositor whose name appears on the Record of Depositors as at 23 May 2019 shall be entitled to attend the said meeting and to appoint a proxy or proxies to attend, speak and/or vote on his/her behalf. - [g] Pursuant to Paragraph 8.29A[1] of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice will be put to vote by way of poll.